zuai-logo

 All Flashcards

-What happens to a capacitor in a DC circuit over time?
+What happens when a capacitor reaches steady state in a DC circuit?

 Compare capacitors in series vs. parallel regarding total charge.